 How much positive change would your donation make to lives and communities?
-On this page we’ll try and answer the important question of social impact.

 Everything Child of Hope does is based around our slum school and its pupils, but the extended benefit reaches a much larger group of people in the slum.
 That’s because the family group (often up to a dozen or so people crammed into one small hut) is very close and they share everything.
 For instance, when children learn to read and write at our school, they take that skill home and often pass it on to their wider family.

-The parents (usually mums) benefit hugely from our Family Support team.
+The parents (usually mums) benefit hugely from our Family Support Team.
 We offer them lots of support, training and encouragement through our welfare team.
 And if they would like to start a business, we train them, give them a start-up grant, and support them long-term.

 And because Child of Hope's work is holistic, everything we do is joined up and positively influences other aspects of our work.
 So, spiritual health affects mental health, which affects physical health.
 Physical health isn’t just down to our nurses, but the fact that a mum’s new business allows her to feed her children better, and that the welfare team visits her to make sure the children are being looked after at home.
 In the same way, when the children get good exam results, that’s helped by mum now being able to afford paraffin so the child has light to do their homework… and because the welfare team made sure there was a safe environment at home to study in.

 It's unlikely that any of the children in our school would have previously had an education, as they come from the poorest families in the slum.
 But now they are achieving grades, with hugely-increased literacy and numeracy skills, so their future job prospects are much more positive.
 They are climbing much higher than their previously-expected future of crime, begging, prostitution and abject poverty.
 More details